robbdouglas/jeopardy-game/README.md

 - h1 style
 - timer to answer the questions
 - already used questions must be disabled visually
-- if 1 player is playing, it must say "player" instead of "players"
+- if 1 player is playing, it must say "player" instead of "players" --> done
-- change categories
+- change categories --> done
 - create questions and remove placeholder
+- all comments in english --> done